babylonlabs-io/rollup-bsn-contracts/docs/deployment-integration.md

 <img width="3032" height="287" alt="register" src="./assets/register.png" />

 After deploying and instantiating the Rollup BSN contract, the rollup must register on Babylon Genesis.
-Registration requires submitting metadata to identify and describe the BSN
+Registration as a BSN requires submitting metadata to identify and describe the BSN

 To register the BSN, use: